Currajong, West End: History

 Currajong is a large, single-storeyed timber residence which was built between 1887 and 1888 for Alfred MacKenzie who was a manager of the Australian Joint Stock Bank and had been a pioneer of the sugar industry in north Queensland.
 It was initially situated amongst other suburban villas in the then fashionable area along the road to Charters Towers.

 In 1885, subsection 4 of section 3 of portion 2A parish of Coonambelah was purchased from the estate of Robert Towns by Gilbert Francis Elliott.
 The following year he sold the land to his brother-in-law, Alfred Peter MacKenzie.
-In 1870, MacKenzie, together with his brother and sister, had pioneered sugar growing at Gairlock, near the present town of Ingham.
+In 1870, MacKenzie, together with his brother and sister, had pioneered sugar growing at Gairloch, near the present town of Ingham.
 It was not successful and MacKenzie worked for the AJS Bank at Charters Towers before being appointed to the branch in Townsville.
 At sometime during the period between September 1887, when MacKenzie was living in Stanton Hill, and during October 1888 when he wrote to the Divisional Board from his new property on the Fullham Road, Currajong was built.

 In 1889, MacKenzie was transferred to Toowoomba and the property was sold in 1890 to Alfred Hunt.
 Hunt had major interests in mining and had been a member of the partnership which owned the Great Cumberland Mine at Georgetown.
 This had been sold in 1885 at a great profit and the proceeds financed investments in the pastoral industry, including Carpentaria Downs.
 Currajong is said to have been named after seedlings brought by Hunt from Carpentaria Downs to plant around the house.
 While in Townsville, Hunt was a director of the North Queensland Meat Export and Agency Company, the Townsville Newspaper Company (publisher of the Townsville Daily Bulletin and the North Queensland Herald) and the Townsville Gas and Coke Company.
 He died in 1901 and his widow, Mary, continued to live at Currajong until she died in 1926.